shaharoded/Tabular-Data-Generation-Using-cGAN/README.md

 ## Features

 - **GAN and Conditional GAN (cGAN)**: The project utilizes both a Generative Adversarial Network (GAN) and a Conditional Generative Adversarial Network (cGAN) to generate synthetic tabular data.
 The cGAN is conditioned on class labels, ensuring that the generated data matches the feature distribution of each class in the original dataset.
-Both concept models are implemented in several architectures - vanilla architecture, AE infused architecture and BEGAN (added with correlation loss).
+Both concept models are implemented in several architectures - vanilla architecture and BEGAN, both trained with added correlation diff as a loss term.

 Training process offers an early stopping depending on the Generator's loss and tracking over both part's performance:

 ![cGAN_loss](./Images/cGAN_loss.png)

-- **AutoEncoder**: An Auto Encoder model is offered in order to represent the data in a lower latent dimention before training the GAN, which should ease of the generator learning the representation, especially given the large number of categorical columns that needs representation.
-This AE is also integrated directly within the BEGAN architecture, improving the general performance.
+- **AutoEncoder**: An Auto Encoder model is offered in order to integrate directly within the BEGAN architecture to improve the general performance.

-- **Post Processing**: Both modules are equiped with a post processing method designated at turning the data to pute categorical when needed.

 ![AE_loss](./Images/AE_loss.png)

-- **Data Preprocessing**:
-  - One-hot encoding for categorical features to avoid any ordering in the categorical data.
-  - Normalization of numerical features to standardize their range and prevent any scale issues.
+- **Post Processing**: Both modules are equiped with a post processing method designated at turning the data to pure categorical when needed.

 - **Detection Metric**: A Random Forest model is trained on a combined dataset consisting of both real and synthetic data.
 The model is evaluated on its ability to detect whether a given data point is real or synthetic, with a low AUC indicating that the synthetic data is close to the real data.
 The Analysis also offers feature importance using a tree method, to examine the failure points of the model.